vmware-archive/hillview/docs/userManual.md

 Initially a table view displays no columns.
 The user can choose which columns are displayed or hidden.

-The first two columns in the table are special: they do not show data, but they show information about the displayed data.
+In the tabular display a visible row can correspond to multiple rows in the original dataset.
+For example, in this figure, the first displayed row corresponds to 104,840 different rows in the dataset.
+Otherwise said, if one ignores all columns except the 3 visible ones, there are 104,840 rows that have these exact values in the chosen 3 columns (AA/SFO/0).
+This is displayed in the first two columns of the
+table:

 ![Position information columns](table-position.png)

-The first column, labeled (position) indicates with a horizontal scroll-bar where in the sorted order the current row resides.
+The first column, labeled (position) indicates with a horizontal scroll-bar where in the sorted order the current displayed row resides.
 In this figure the first row is at the beginning of the sorted order (the dark bar is at the very left).
-The second column, labeled (count) indicates how many instances of this row are present in the dataset.
-In this example there are 104,840 instances of this row.
-The scroll-bar also indicates what percentage of the whole dataset is covered by this row; in this case we can see that this is about 9% of the data.
+The second column, labeled (count) indicates how many row in the dataset correspond to the displayed row.
+The scroll-bar also indicates what percentage of the whole dataset is covered by this row; in this case we can see that this row covers about 9% of the data.
+You can see that, although the table only has 20 rows, it actually displays information for 292,241 rows in the original dataset, or 24% of the data!

 #### Scrolling

+Because each displayed row summarizes information from multiple rows, scrolling through a Hillview table is somewhat different from the standard scrolling.
+The scroll-bar image and interaction reflect these differences.
+The following image is a blow-up of the scroll bar of the table above.

 ![Scrollbar](scrollbar.png)

-*TODO*
+The "visible region" of the scroll-bar size depicts the amount of information displayed.
+In the previous figure the visible region is about 1/4 of the scroll-bar, this indicates that the data displayed covers 1/4 of the rows in the dataset.

+The scroll-bar can be moved using the keyboard (page up, page down, home and end), or dragged using the mouse.
+When moving the scroll-bar the size of teh "visible region" can change, sometimes dramatically, depending on the distribution of the values in the visible columns.

+To drag the scroll-bar with the mouse one has to grab the narrow scroll-bar handle which is at the middle of the visible region.
+Dragging the scroll-bar allows the user to specify a *quantile* in the sorted data-set.
+For example, if the user drags the handle to the middle of the scroll-bar, this indicates that the user wants to know the rows around the *median* of the distribution.
+Hillview will bring into view a set of rows that includes the requested quantile.

 #### Selecting columns